spik3r/redux-saga-course/EXPLAINATION_NOTES.md

 A function that takes a `payload` and returns a JSON object `{ type: CREATE_USER_REQUEST, payload: {firstName, lastName} }` in this case it gets triggered by the `Create` Button's `handleSubmit` method that triggers the connected `createUserRequest` action

+## SELECTOR
+> A `selector` is simply a function that accepts Redux state as an argument and returns data that is derived from that state.
+>
 ## SAGA
 > By Convention sagas are split up in two types but it also helps with understanding a little
 ### WATCHER